Manage KVM Virtual Machines using Oracle Linux Automation Manager

 olam2-webui

-5. Click Credentials under Resources in the navigation menu.
+5. Click Credentials under the Resources section in the navigation menu.

 6. Click the Add button.